kokob/Fin-Mgmnt/README.md

 - JQuery
 - JSP

 #How to run

+Command line
+ - download zip folder from git-hub and unizp the folder
+ - navigate to the folder and run this command  $ mvn spring-boot:run
+ - Browse to localhost:8080/Aconex

+IDE
  - Pull branch1 to your local development environment (STS for high compatibility)
  - Run your application as Java application
  - Browse to localhost:8080/Aconex

 #Supported functionality